foobar-6969/Hikers-Kit_69/README.md

 # Hikers-Kit_69
 Mini weather station for hikers

-This project is about a mini weather station or rather a hiker's kit made for hiker's and mountaineer's travelling in difficult ,ardouds conditions (lack internet facilities ,charging problems on mobile phones etc.)
+This project is about a mini weather station or rather a hiker's kit made for hikers climbers and  mountaineers travelling in difficult ,ardouds conditions (lack internet facilities ,charging problems on mobile phones etc.)

 # Components used:-
-* Aurdino Nano /UNO (1 pcs)
+* Arduino Nano /UNO (1 pcs)
 * LDR photoresistor (1pcs)
 * DHT 11 humidity and temperature sensor(1 pcs)
 * HMC5883L magnetometer(1 pcs)